plokhotnyuk/jsoniter-scala/README.md

 - Configurable skipping of unexpected fields or throwing of parse exceptions
 - Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
 - Configurable turning off hex dumping of affected by error part of byte buffer to reduce impact on performance
+- TODO: Extract core module for `JsonCodec`, `JsonReader` & `JsonWriter` and test them by Scala check properly
 - TODO: Generate codecs for ADTs with a specified resolving matcher for different types of the discriminator field value
 - TODO: Add ability to read/write numbers from/to string values and vice versa
 - TODO: More efficient implementation for serialization and parsing of numbers